bryan-hoang/dnd-notes/src/content/docs/current/tidebreaker/sessions.md

 - Dwite visits the colosseum to see Superbeous.
 The paparazzi see Sigma try to act as the humble hero.
 Dwite sees Korrag the arm chewer eviscerate a combatant, making an off putting spectacle.
+  - The Faun.
+  - Converting a mortal into a powerful devil?

+## Session 99: Recovering from a crippling gamling addition (2023-11-26)

+- Through talking with John & Marsh, their next job was to transport a painting the Trade Price of Rook's Port commissioned.
+It's of Sigma defeating the Wyvern while shirtless.
+It's meant to be a gift to the Alpha in Mirstone as a token of thanks for the exotic animals in the Colloseum fights.
+- Argent talks to Angela about... things ;)
+  - Leader of the Malcontents is in cahoots with another fella (golfing buddies :D).
+  - Echiechie talks to Torvald about the Stewards' control over the city.
+- Argent scrys on his brother, Hal Elysian.

 ## Quests/Tasks